Attorney General's No To Contempt Plea Against Actor Swara Bhasker

-The Attorney General of India has dismissed a plea to initiate criminal contempt proceedings against actor Swara Bhasker for comments on the top court's verdict in the Babri Masjid and Ayodhya land dispute case; the comments were described by the petitioner as "derogatory", "scandalous" and an "attack on the institution".
+The Attorney General of India has declined permission to an advocate to file a contempt plea against actor Swara Bhasker for comments on the Supreme Court's verdict in the Babri Masjid and Ayodhya land dispute case; the comments were described by the petitioner as "derogatory", "scandalous" and an "attack on the institution".

+The Attorney General's nod is a must before filing a contempt petition in the top court.

 "In my opinion, this statement does not constitute criminal contempt," the Attorney General said.

-According to news agency ANI, in February this year Ms Bhasker attended a panel discussion organised by a group called "Mumbai Collective", at which she allegedly made "derogatory and scandalous statements in the context of the Supreme Court of India".

-The statement, written out in full in the Attorney General's letter today, read: "We are living in a country where the Supreme Court of our country states that the demolition of the Babri Masjid was unlawful and, in the same judgment, rewards the same people who brought down the mosque".
+The statement, reportedly made at an event in Mumbai, was written out in the Attorney General's letter: "We are living in a country where the Supreme Court states that the demolition of the Babri Masjid was unlawful and, in the same judgment, rewards the same people who brought down the mosque".

-In November last year the Supreme Court ruled that the formerly disputed land in Ayodhya belonged entirely to the deity Ram Lalla, or the infant Lord Ram.
+In November last year the Supreme Court had ruled that the formerly disputed land in Ayodhya belonged to the deity Ram Lalla, or the infant Lord Ram.

 The second comment made by Ms Bhasker, also written out in the Attorney General's letter today, said that "we are ruled by a government that doesn't believe in our Constitution... we are ruled by police forces that do not believe in the Constitution... it seems we are now in a situation where our courts are not sure whether they believe in the Constitution..."